-What do we mean by minimal invasion?
+What do we mean by minimal invasive posterior restoration?
 First, when starting preparations, we must preserve as much healthy tooth structure as possible.
-In this article we analyse one of the most popular methods today – preparation using air abrasion.
-Using a stream of aluminium oxide particles we can easily remove tooth structure and prepare cavities for restoration.
+In this article we analyze one of the most popular methods today, namely preparation using air abrasion.
+Using a stream of aluminum oxide particles we can easily remove tooth structure and prepare cavities for restoration.
 The strike of abrasive particles at high speed remove small amounts of tooth structure especially the softer one as the carious tissue.

 Air abrasion is a good choice in the following situations:

 2) Excellent tool for detection of pit and fissure caries

 3) Abfractions and abrasions conditioning

 4) Removal of old restorations (composites, amalgams, glass ionomers, porcelains)

 5) Cleaning the surface of the enamel and dentin for better bonding when done at proper pressure

 First of all, we take a picture of the quadrant to see the details of the all defects.
 Here we can see active caries in all 3 molars.
 Pits showed decay and the clinical finding was corroborated with a caries detection device DiagnoCam (Kavo).

 The scattering of the powder particles within the oral cavity and/or their accidental ingestion is another area of concern for which rubber dam isolation is a must.
 We usually isolate a quadrant using heavy (Nictone) rubber dam.
 After isolation we can start preparation using 27 microns Al2O3 with regulated pressure and with water spray (Rondoflex) or AquaCare (Velopex).

 Most common particle sizes are 20, 27, 50 and 53 micron ø.
 Larger particles allow the clinician to work faster, but will result in comparatively larger-sized cavity preparations than those with the 20 or 27 micron particles.